-Where: $EL{BL,BR,CG,y}$ = Baseline biomass-based cogenerated electricity in year y (MWh) $\eta{{BL,EG,CG,i}}$ = Baseline electricity generation efficiency of heat engine i (MWh/GJ) $HG{BL,BR,CG,y,i}$ = Baseline biomass-based heat used in heat engine i in year y (GJ) $HC{BL,BR,CG,y}$ = Baseline biomass-based process heat cogenerated in year y (GJ) HPR {BL,i} = Baseline heat-to-power ratio of the heat engine i (ratio) $GGL{default}$ = The default value for the losses linked to the electricity generator group (turbine, couplings and electricity generator.
-(Set at Default value of 0.05) (ratio) HG {BL,BR,y} - Baseline biomass-based heat generation in year y (GJ) HG {BL,y} - Baseline process heat generation in year y (GJ) LOC_y = Length of the operational campaign in year y (hour) CAP{EG,CG,i} = Baseline electricity generation capacity of heat engine i (MW) LFC {EG,CG,i} - Baseline load factor of heat engine i (ratio) i - Cogeneration-type heat engine in the baseline scenario y - Year of the crediting period
+$EL{BL,BR,CG,y}$ = Baseline biomass-based cogenerated electricity in year y (MWh)

+$\eta{BLEG,CG,i}$ = Baseline electricity generation efficiency of heat engine i (MWh/GJ)

+$HG{BL,BR,CG,y,i}$ = Baseline biomass-based heat used in heat engine i in year y (GJ)

+$HC{BL,BR,CG,\nu}$ = Baseline biomass-based process heat cogenerated in year y (GJ)

+$HPR{BL,i}$ = Baseline heat-to-power ratio of the heat engine i (ratio)

-79. The total biomass-based heat $(HG{BL,BR,y})$ shall be allocated to the different heat engines $(HG{BL,BR,CG,y,i})$ so as to maximize the cogeneration of process heat.
+The total biomass-based heat ( $HG{BL,BR,y}$ ) shall be allocated to the different heat engines ( $HG{BL,BR,CG,y,i}$ ) so as to maximize the cogeneration of process heat.
 For instance, in case of steam cycles, if both back-pressure and heat-extraction steam turbines are identified in the baseline, heat should be first allocated to back-pressure turbines and then to heat-extraction turbines to the maximum extent possible, taking into account any technical and operational constraints.

 Box 4.
-Non-binding best practice example 4: Baseline biomass-based cogeneration as per step 3.2
+Non-binding best practice example 4: Baseline biomass-based cogeneration as per (step 3.2)

-This methodology assumes that cogeneration of process heat and power using biomassbased heat ($HG{BL,BR,y}$) would be prioritized over the use of fossil fuels.
-The equivalent amount of electricity ($EL{BL,BR,CG,y}$) and process heat ($HC{BL,BR,CG,y}$) that would be generated are determined based on the allocation of biomass based heat to the different engines i.
+This methodology assumes that cogeneration of process heat and power using biomass-based heat $(HG{BL,BR,y})$ would be prioritized over the use of fossil fuels.
+The equivalent amount of electricity $(EL{BL,BR,CG,y})$ and process heat $(HC{BL,BR,CG,y})$ that would be generated are determined based on the allocation of biomass based heat to the different engines i.

 - 80. The next step to be followed depends on the outcomes of the calculations above.
-Four The following cases are possible: - (a) Case 3.2.1: all the heat that would be generated using biomass residues in the baseline would be used in cogeneration-type heat engines and would suffice to serve all process heat demand; - (b) Case 3.2.2: all the heat that would be generated using biomass residues in the baseline would be used in cogeneration-type heat engines but still some process heat demand would remain to be met; - (c) Case 3.2.3: all process heat demand would be met with biomass-based heat in the baseline and still there would be some biomass-based heat to be used; - (d) Case 3.2.4: the balance of biomass-based heat is less than the remaining demand for process heat, then all biomass-based heat was used and there still remains process heat demand to be met: - (i) Case 3.2.4.1: the balance of biomass-based heat equals the remaining demand for process heat.
-Then, there is no more biomass-based heat available and the demand for process heat has been met; - (ii) Case 3.2.4.2: the balance of biomass-based heat is less than the remaining demand for process heat.
-Then, all biomass-based heat was used and there still remains process heat demand to be met; - (iii) Case 3.2.4.3: the balance of biomass-based heat is greater than the remaining demand for process heat, then there remains some biomass-based heat to be used after the demand for process heat was met.
+Four The following cases are possible: - (a) Cases 3.2.1: all the heat that would be generated using biomass residues in the baseline would be used in cogeneration-type heat engines: - (i) Case 3.2.1.1: all the heat that would be generated using biomass residues in the baseline would be used in cogeneration-type heat engines and would match all process heat demand;

+- (ii) Case 3.2.1.2: all the heat that would be generated using biomass residues in the baseline would be used in cogeneration-type heat engines, but still some process heat demand would remain to be met using fossil fuel; - (b) Case 3.2.2: excess biomass-based heat would be available after meeting the baseline process heat demand with biomass-based heat sourced from cogeneration units, and used for generation of power in power-only mode; - (c) Cases 3.2.3: biomass-based heat exceeds or equals the demand of cogeneration-type heat engines: - (i) Case 3.2.3.1: the biomass-based heat equals the remaining demand for process heat.
+Then, there is no more biomass-based heat available and the demand for process heat has been met; - (ii) Case 3.2.3.2: excess biomass-based heat is less than the remaining demand for process heat.
+Then, all biomass-based heat is used and there still remains process heat demand to be met using fossil fuels; - (iii) Case 3.2.3.3: excess biomass-based heat is greater than the remaining demand for process heat, then there remains some biomass-based heat to be used after the demand for process heat was met in power-only generation units.